Case Transfer Criteria and Procedures

 A high priority case conference gathers DCFS staff to ensure that their efforts are coordinated effectively and that they support the objectives outlined in the case plan.
 These conferences produce high priority case transfer plan.

 The sending ARA will contact the receiving ARA to arrange the case conference and to determine the format.
 A High Priority Case Conference can occur via teleconferencing, video-conferencing, or in person.
-The sending and receiving ARA mutually determine who (ARAs, SCSWs, and/or CSWs) participates in the High Priority Case Conference.
+The sending and receiving ARA mutually determines who (ARAs, SCSWs, and/or CSWs) participates in the High Priority Case Conference.

 Prior to accepting the case, the receiving ARA has the option to give the receiving SCSW/CSW CWS/CMS access to the case for purposes of case conferencing and for facilitating the high priority case transfer plan.